S3anlike/CrayonCode-BDO-Project-1/README.md

 * When there's a item in the bid phase and the next BUY item is much more expensive the bot will keep trying to buy it while waiting for the next phase.

+## OTHER INFO

+If you want to help, join the discord!
+Any translation help can also be done at: